 Budget Travel – Nepal

-For this reason, I have put together a list of (realistic not anticipated) prices to help you budget your trip or simply avoid overpaying while in Kathmandu, Nepal.
+For this reason, I have put together a list of (realistic not anticipated) prices to help you budget for travelling in Nepal or simply avoid overpaying.
 It is worth mentioning that during our stay (more here) we resided in Thamel which is one of the most touristy areas which means prices will be slightly inflated.

 It is worth mentioning that hotels and some bigger places might accept bank cards although this is not guaranteed and even if they do additional charges for card transactions are not unusual.
 Taking out cash from the ATMs are 500Rs (£3.3) per withdrawal plus your bank fee if there is one.
 We found that exchanging cash (all major currencies should be okay) in exchange points in town might just be the best option as rates (at the time of writing) offered at the exchange points are only 1-2% worse than the official rate.

-PS.
-In our case we did not have much cash on us and Revolut which has already helped us in Instambul and Dubai does not have Nepalese Rupee, so we just had to use a regular UK debit card to withdraw cash.
+Note: In our case we did not have much cash on us and Revolut which has already helped us in Istambul and Dubai does not have Nepalese Rupee, so we just had to use a regular UK debit card to withdraw cash.

 Note: 1 GBP = 150Rs, 1 EUR = 130Rs, 1 USD = 110Rs (October 2018)

-Taxis are quick and affordable in Nepal.
+Taxis are quick and affordable in Nepal even for those travelling on a budget.
 Consider buses for travel between cities and rickshaws while out and about if you are not fancy walking.

 Taxi from airport to Thamel – 500Rs (£3.3)